d0tTino/GeneCoder/docs/usage.md

 Both the CLI `analyze` command and the GUI provide simple suggestions when a sequence falls outside the 40-60% GC range or exceeds the default homopolymer limit.
-After running `genecoder analyze`, a log entry shows the GC content and maximum homopolymer length of an adjusted sequence.
+After running `genecli analyze`, a log entry shows the GC content and maximum homopolymer length of an adjusted sequence.
 The GUI displays a "Suggested fix" message beneath the encoding status when applicable.